openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### Invocation via other methods

-If the DC API is not used, the rules for generating the `SessionTranscript` and `Handover` CBOR structure are specified in ISO/IEC 18013-5 [ISO.18013-5] and ISO/IEC 23220-4 [ISO.23220-4].
+If the presentation request is invoked via other methods, the rules for generating the `SessionTranscript` and `Handover` CBOR structure are specified in ISO/IEC 18013-5 [ISO.18013-5] and ISO/IEC 23220-4 [ISO.23220-4].

 ## IETF SD-JWT VC